I'm with You (album)

 I'm with You is the tenth studio album by the American rock band Red Hot Chili Peppers.
 The album was released by Warner Bros.
-Records on August 26, 2011, in Europe and on August 29, 2011, in the US.
+Records on August 26, 2011, in Europe and on August 29, 2011, in the United States.
 The album made its debut at number one in 18 countries including the United Kingdom, while reaching number two in the United States and Canada.